The critical temperature of the 2D-Ising model through Deep Learning Autoencoders

 \subsection{Phase structure, observables and order parameters}

 The phase structure of the 2D-Ising model can be reduced to the study of the magnetic order of the system~\cite{cardy_1996,gould1988introduction}.
 If we suppose that there are $N_{\uparrow}$ spins pointing upwards and $N_{\downarrow}$ spins pointing downwards, then the total magnetic moment would be $N_{\uparrow} - N_{\downarrow}$ ($\mu=1$).
 The largest possible magnetic moment would, therefore, be $N$.
-Thus, we can define the magnetic order parameter or magnetization per spin configuration naturally as:
+Thus, for the ferromagnetic case, we can define the magnetic order parameter or magnetization per spin configuration naturally as:

 while the average magnetization $M=\langle m \rangle$. $M$ can get values between $-1$ and $1$, and the average of the absolute magnetization ${\tilde m} = \langle | m | \rangle$ is just the magnetic order.
-Hence, if ${\tilde m}$ is close to $0$, then the system is highly disordered and, thus, not magnetised, with approximately half of the spins pointing up and the other half pointing down.
-On the other hand, if ${\tilde m}$ is approximately $1$, the system is ordered and, thus, magnetised with nearly all the spins pointing in the same direction.
+Hence, if ${\tilde m}$ is close to $0$, then the system is highly disordered and, thus, not magnetized, with approximately half of the spins pointing up and the other half pointing down.
+On the other hand, if ${\tilde m}$ is approximately $1$, the system is ordered and, thus, magnetized with nearly all the spins pointing in the same direction.